 Each Paramedic program consists of classes, labs and clinicals (some during weekends).
 Clinicals are 12-hour shifts.
 The universal schedule is two lectures held two times a week on Tuesday/Wednesday and Thursday/Friday.
 Class and lab time will occur from 9-6 p.m.

+The Associate of Science in Emergency Medical Services is a two-year degree that includes the EMT and Paramedic programs described above.
 See the EMS Degree page for coursework required for this program.